-On this day in 2010, JetBlue flight attendant Steven Slater quits his job in dramatic style by sliding down his plane’s emergency-escape chute while the aircraft is stopped near the terminal gate at New York’s John F. Kennedy International Airport.
+On August 9, 2010, JetBlue flight attendant Steven Slater quits his job in dramatic style by sliding down his plane’s emergency-escape chute while the aircraft is stopped near the terminal gate at New York’s John F. Kennedy International Airport.
 Slater, who claimed his actions were prompted by the behavior of a rude passenger, quickly became a media sensation and national folk hero.

 At the time of the incident, the 38-year-old Slater was a steward on Flight 1052 from Pittsburgh to New York City.
 He contended that when the flight landed a passenger became abusive toward him during an argument over luggage.
 Although other passengers on the flight later disputed Slater’s account of the passenger’s behavior, what happened next was clear: The flight attendant got on the plane’s public address system, cursed at the passenger and said, “I’ve been in this business for twenty years.
 And that’s it.
 I’ve had it.
 I’m done.”
 Afterward, he took two beers from the beverage cart, deployed the emergency exit and started down the slide.
 Realizing he’d left his bags on the aircraft, he scrambled back up the slide to retrieve them before fleeing down the chute again.
 After leaving the airport terminal, he drove to his home in Queens, New York.